machaniG/machaniG.github.io/_posts/2021-06-09-E-commerce-marketing.md

     plt.tight_layout()
     return ax
 ````
-First I loaded and combined the datasents using pandas.
+First I loaded and combined the datasets using pandas.
 I started by combining 4 of the five datasets and then I converted the transaction date to datetime using  pd.to_datetime() before merging the new df to the discounts and coupons data.

 ```ruby
 df1 = pd.read_excel("CustomersData.xlsx")